superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Systems:** There are plenty of log management tools, for example [Better Stack](https://betterstack.com/logs), which has a pipeline set up for ClickHouse, allowing real-time processing, or [Papertrail](https://www.papertrail.com/), which can ingest different syslogs txt log file formats from Apache, MySQL, and Ruby.

 Each of these structured data types comes with its own unique challenges and characteristics.
-In particular, it’s important to pay attention to data quality and pre-processing to make choices that are aligned with your vector retrieval system.
+In particular, paying attention to data quality and pre-processing is important to make choices aligned with your vector retrieval system.

 ## Keeping your retrieval stack up to date with Change Data Capture